austincicale/Accenture-Data-Analytics-and-Visualization/README.md

    - **Content**: *User ID*, *URL*

 - #### Step 2: Handling Missing Values
   Observations with missing values were removed from the datasets.
-This was achieved using Excel's Filter tool, allowing for efficient identification and removal of rows containing missing data.
+This was achieved using Excel's "Filter" tool, allowing for efficient identification and removal of rows containing missing data.

 - #### Step 3: Addressing Duplicates
   Upon examining the unique *Content Categories* in the **Content** dataset, it was discovered that some observations contained quotation marks, leading to duplicate entries.
-To address this issue, the Replace tool in Excel was utilized to remove all quotation marks.
+To address this issue, the "Replace" tool in Excel was utilized to remove all quotation marks.

 ### Data Modeling
 The following steps were undertaken to identify the top 5 content categories and conduct any additional analysis:

 - #### Data Merging
+  Attributing the **Reaction** dataset as the base table, Excel's "VLookUp" formula was used to execute the following merges:
+  - Using *Content ID* as the "lookup_value", *Content Type* and *Content Category* were merged from the **Content** dataset to the **Reaction** dataset.
+  - Using *Reaction Type* as the "lookup_value", *Reaction Sentiment* and *Reaction Score* were merged from the **Reaction Types** dataset to the **Reaction** dataset.

+  After merging the three data tables, we now have our final data set and can identify the most popular content categories.

-- Top 5 Content Category Identification
+- #### Top 5 Content Categories
+  Create new tab in excel, get discrete list of categories by copying the content categories column and using Excel'S "Remove Duplicates" tool
+  18 unique categories
+  We want to add individual scores for each category

-- Further Analysis
+- #### Further Analysis

+-
 Now we want to figure out the top 5 categories.
 To complete your data modelling, follow these steps:

 1. Create a final data set by merging your three tables together